Rocklea, Queensland: Industry

+Amenities

+Despite its name, the Archerfield Wetlands is a 150 ha greenspace precinct within the suburbs of Durack, Willawong, Rocklea, and Oxley in the Oxley Creek corridor.
+It borders the Archerfield Airport.
+The main entry point to the wetlands is via the Archerfield Wetlands District Park at 455 Bowhill Road, Durack.
+The district park replaces the former Inala wastewater treatment plant and has a number of indoor and outdoor community spaces, playgrounds with water features, and picnic and barbeque facilities.
+It is also the start of a number of walking and cycling trails through the larger wetlands.

 Flooding

 Rocklea is one of Brisbane's most flood affected suburbs.
 Severe damage was experienced in both the 1974 Brisbane flood and 2010–2011 Queensland floods.
 Flooding in Rocklea is particularly harmful to the coastal ecosystem because of the oil and other toxic chemicals which are washed downstream.
 The effect of flooding on the Brisbane Markets was minor in 1974 but since then the site has grown five times and in 2011 35 buildings were inundated.

 After the 2011 flood, home and land values in the suburb decreased dramatically.
 The median house price decreased by 23.9%.